taj-shabreen/Flower_Classification/README.md

-# 🌸 Real-Time Flower Classification using CNN
+# 🌸 Flower Classification using CNN

 An AI-powered web app for real-time flower image classification using a Convolutional Neural Network (CNN).
 Built with **Flask**, **HTML5/CSS3**, and trained on 4,000+ flower images.